remix-run/react-router/decisions/0012-type-inference.md

     - product.tsx
 ```

-The path within `.react-router/types` purposefully mirrors the path to the correspond route module.
+The path within `.react-router/types` purposefully mirrors the path to the corresponding route module.
 By setting things up like this, we can use `tsconfig.json`'s [rootDirs](https://www.typescriptlang.org/tsconfig/#rootDirs) option to let you conveniently import from the typegen file as if it was a sibling:

 ```ts